Lazy Beach Days

 Our Next Greatest Adventure has Arrived

 It’s hard to put into words the overwhelming emotions you feel as a mom.
 Pure joy, immense anxiety, constant uncertainty, a sense of accomplishment and most of all the inexplainable, unconditional love just to name a few.
-Over the past few years I experienced all of these and more; being a mom is the toughest and most rewarding role I’ve ever played and I wouldn’t change a second of it.
+Over the past few years I experienced all of these and more; being a mom is the oughest and most rewarding role I’ve ever played and I wouldn’t change a second if it.

 On April 13th we welcomed sweet baby L into the family and our party of 3 became a party of 4.
 I am now officially outnumbered because, surprise, it’s another boy!
 I knew in my soul I was destined to be a boy mom and I’m okay with that.
 How can I not be when I look at my sweet, perfect little boys?!